-UK: Abacus (2004; reissued 2023)

-US: Europa

-Primary Agent: CW

-Translation Agents: AH/GB/SN

-Old Filth

-Shortlisted for the Orange Prize in 2005 and reissued in 2023 as part of Abacus's 30 year anniversary, Old Filth is Jane Gardam's epic tale of the 20th century told through the story of one man in her charming and witty style.
+UK: Abacus (2004; reissued 2023) US: Europa Primary Agent: CW Translation Agents: GB/SN TV/Film Agent: NL Old Filth Shortlisted for the Orange Prize in 2005 and reissued in 2023 as part of Abacus's 30 year anniversary, Old Filth is Jane Gardam's epic tale of the 20th century told through the story of one man in her charming and witty style.
 Filth, in his heydey, was an international lawyer with a practice in the Far East.
 Now, only the oldest QCs can remember that his nickname stood for Failed In London Try Hong Kong.
 Long ago, Old Filth was a Raj orphan - one of the many young children sent 'Home' from the East to be fostered and educated in England.
 Jane Gardam's novel tells his story, from his birth in what was then Malaya to the extremities of his old age.
 In doing so, she not only encapsulates a whole period from the glory days of the British Empire, through the Second World War, to the present and beyond, but also illuminates the complexities of the character known variously as Eddie, the Judge, Fevvers, Filth, Master of the Inner Temple, Teddy and Sir Edward Feathers.

-Dutch: Cossee; French: JC Lattes; German: Hanser Berlin; Italian: Sellerio; Norwegian: Gyldendal
+What a spiky brilliant sledgehammer of a novel is Jane Gardam's Old Filth'-Patrick Ness Dutch: Cossee; French: JC Lattes; German: Hanser Berlin; Italian: Sellerio; Norwegian: Gyldendal Swedish: Storytel Caroline Graham 'Simply the best detective writer since Agatha Christie.' - Sunday Times

-Swedish: Storytel

-Caroline Graham

-'Simply the best detective writer since Agatha Christie.'

-- Sunday Times